hottabov/eleventy-pug-scss-typescript/README.md

 This kit based on [this repository](https://github.com/Oak-Harbor-Kits/Starter-Kit-V4-Eleventy).
 I appreciate the great work and detailed guide by the author.
 This kit includes the same file structure but has been enhanced, updated up to Eleventy 3 and refined.
 It will continue to be updated as it has become my primary development tool.

-**Live demo** is here: [leonov.pp.ua](https://leonov.pp.ua)
+**Live website** is here: [procarehomeinmelbourne.com](https://procarehomeinmelbourne.com)

 ## Features

 This starter kit is like a cheat code for getting your project live in no time.
-It’s basically a ready-made website you can tweak to perfection, giving you a fully responsive, mostly optimized site in just a few hours.
+It’s basically a ready-made website you can tweak to perfection, giving you a fully responsive, optimized website in just a few hours.
 Plus, it comes with some fun extras to make your dev life easier.

 - **Eleventy 3** static site generator.
 Supercharge your HTML with reusable components and layouts.
 Pug is the template language here, but you can mix and match others too.
 - **Pug** templating engine for faster HTML development.